uw-labs/mona/README.md

 ### Building/Testing/Linting modules

 You can build, test & lint your modified modules using the `mona build`, `mona test` & `mona lint` commands.
 Individual hashes are stored separately so mona will know if a module has been built, but not linted or tested etc. Any subsequent output to `stdin` or `stderr` will be written to the console and mona will stop executing if your commands return an error exit code.

+### Roadmap

+Currently, mona is **not production ready**.
+The project is missing quite a few tests and has not been battle tested.
+That being said, attempts to use this tool are welcome and all feedback is appreciated.
+You can see the [contributing guide](CONTRIBUTING.md) for more information.